 In this blog, I am going to talk about one of the most trending analytical tool Splunk, which is winning hearts in the fields of big data and operational intelligence.
+It is a horizontal technology used for application management, security and compliance, as well as business and Web analytics, with tremendous market demand for professionals with Splunk Certification Training.
 Splunk is a complete solution which helps in searching, analyzing and visualizing the log generated from different machines.
 Through this Splunk tutorial, I will introduce you to each aspect of Splunk and help you understand how everything fits together to gain insights from it.

 But before I start, let me list down the topics that I will be discussing:

 Before getting started with Splunk, have you ever realized the challenges with unstructured data and the logs coming in real-time?
 For example- live customers queries, increased number of logs through which the size of the dataset keeps on fluctuating every minute.
 How can all of these problems be tacked?
 Here, Splunk comes to the rescue.